 - Social Networking, and more.

-Time Doctor features simple task management features and powerful integrations with task management apps.
+Time Doctor features simple task management features and powerful integrations, including an integration with task management apps.
 RescueTime doesn’t support any efficient task management features.

 3. Distraction Management